What Is an SOP (and How Do You Write One)? | Wrike

 SOP examples

-The best way to understand an SOP is to look at some SOP examples, and we’ve pulled together a couple of samples for you here.
-The first is an SOP for onboarding new employees.
+The best way to understand an SOP is to look at a few more SOP examples, and we’ve pulled together a couple of samples for you here.
+Playing off of our existing example, the first is an SOP for onboarding new employees.

 HR Onboarding Checklist